Noviern/x2/docs/reference/types/Widget.md

 ```lua
 (method) Widget:EnableFocus(enable: boolean)
 ```
-> Enables or disables focus for the Widget.
+> Enables or disables focus for the Widget and when the widget is focus enables
+> the widget handler actions `"OnKeyUp"` and `"OnKeyDown"`.
 >
 > @*param* `enable` — `true` to enable focus, `false` to disable.